 We can only make conclusions if the experiment is reproducible and the results are consistent over several replications.
 Once you have performed the experiment several times and observed similar results, then you can analyze the data and start to draw conclusions.

 Are you ready to set up your own experiment and test side effects of a suspicious new drug?
-Then try our experimental design simulation for free!
+Then try our experimental design simulation.

 About the Experimental Design virtual lab simulation